-If you are overweight, you're at an increased risk of type 2 diabetes.
+- Asians with a BMI score of 23 or more are at increased risk of developing type 2 diabetes.

-BMI isn't the only important measurement.
-Your waist measurement may also indicate that you're carrying extra body fat and therefore at risk.
+BMI isn't the only important measurement, your waist measurement may also indicate that you're carrying extra body fat and are therefore at risk.

 - For all women, a waist measurement of more than 80cm (31.5 inches) indicates an increased risk.